Attracting private investment for solar

 Private investment can be key for developing economies wanting to realize their solar potential, says CPCS study author.

-Since 2010, the global installed capacity of solar energy has increased from 39 GW to more than 600 GW.
+Since 2010, the global installed capacity of solar energy has increased from 39 GW to over 600 GW.
 In the same time span, costs have fallen from US $0.37 to $0.02 per kilowatt hour (kWh).

 As solar power emerges as a prominent source of renewable energy, learning how to secure private investment in solar development has become a premium.
 Emerging economies are especially interested in this knowledge.

-Private participation in solar power projects is particularly desirable.
-Indeed, it can mobilize technical skills, provide the government with an alternative font of resources and help drive costs down by generating competition.
+Private sector participation (PSP) in solar power projects is particularly desirable.
+PSP can mobilize technical skills, provide the government with an alternative font of resources and drive costs down by generating competition.

-“But the main appeal is to free up the government’s financial resources so that it can invest in sectors that normally attract lower private interest,” argues Clara Kayser-Bril, an independent renewable energy expert at CPCS.
+“But PSP’s main appeal is to free up the government so that it can invest in sectors that normally attract lower private interest,” argues Clara Kayser-Bril, an independent renewable energy expert at CPCS.